 had been.
 She finished 34th on the money list, while in 2012,

 she finished 35th .
-She has yet to win on that tour.
+She did not win either of those seasons.

 Kim finally broke through with her first JLPGA

 win in 2013.
 That win came at the Nichi-Iko Women's Open in